Disfranchisement: Based on criminal conviction

-Asia & Oceania
+Asia and Oceania

 Australia

 At Federation in Australia the Commonwealth Franchise Act 1902 denied the franchise to vote to anyone 'attainted of treason, or who had been convicted and is under sentence or subject to be sentenced for any offence ... punishable by imprisonment for one year or longer'.

 In 1983 this disqualification was relaxed and prisoners serving a sentence for a crime punishable under the law for less than a maximum five years were allowed to vote.
-A further softening occurred in 1995 when the loss of voting rights was limited to those serving a sentence of five years or longer, although earlier that year the Keating Government had been planning legislation to extend voting rights to all prisoners.
+A further softening occurred in 1995 when the loss of voting rights was limited to those serving a sentence of five years or longer, although earlier that year the Keating government had been planning legislation to extend voting rights to all prisoners.
 Disenfranchisement does not continue after release from jail/prison.

-The Howard Government legislated in 2006 to ban all prisoners from voting.
+The Howard government legislated in 2006 to ban all prisoners from voting.
 In 2007, the High Court of Australia in Roach v Electoral Commissioner found that the Australian constitution enshrined a limited right to vote, which meant that citizens serving relatively short prison sentences (generally less than three years) cannot be barred from voting.
 The threshold of three years or more sentence will only result in removal of a prisoner's right to vote in federal elections.
 Depending on the threshold of exclusion which is distinct in each state, a prisoner may be able to vote in either state elections or federal elections.
 For example, prisoners in New South Wales serving a sentence of longer than one year are not entitled to vote in state elections.

 New Zealand

 In New Zealand, people who are in prison are not entitled to enroll while they are in prison.
 Persons who are convicted of electoral offenses in the past three years cannot vote or stand for office.
 In November 2018, the New Zealand Supreme Court ruled that such restrictions are inconsistent with the nation's Bill of Rights.

+On 25 June 2020 the Sixth Labour Government, with support from the Green Party and New Zealand First, passed legislation allowing prisoners serving sentences less than three years to vote in the 2020 New Zealand general election.
+The bill was opposed by the opposition National and ACT parties.

+On 30 April 2025, Justice Minister Paul Goldsmith confirmed that the Sixth National Government would introduce legislation to reinstate a blanket ban on prisoners voting, describing it as a reversal of the previous Labour Government's "soft on crime" policy.
+Goldsmith said that the New Zealand Cabinet had decided to disregard a High Court ruling and recommendations from both the Electoral Commission and Waitangi Tribunal in 2024 and 2019 respectively that prisoners be allowed to vote.